How to Convert Israeli Bank Statements to Excel

 5. Keep the raw description intact before trimming it.
 Hebrew bank rows often mix merchant names, references, dates, and short English fragments in one line.
 If you edit too early, you can lose the context that helps you classify the transaction correctly.

 Mixed Hebrew-English rows need special handling because readability and machine usability are two different goals.
-Your description column should stay human-readable, while dates, amounts, and balances should be fully standardized for formulas, filters, and imports.
-If the export has pushed numbers into the wrong columns, reversed Hebrew text, or merged two transactions into one row, fix that structure before you do any categorization.
-Otherwise, you end up cleaning the same problem twice.
+Keep descriptions human-readable, but standardize dates, amounts, and balances for formulas, filters, and imports before categorization.

 For file type, XLSX is usually better while you are still reviewing and correcting the data.
 It preserves column types better, supports filters and formulas cleanly, and makes it easier to spot sign errors or broken balances.
 CSV is better once the structure is finalized and you need to move the data into another system.
 That is why many teams do the cleanup in XLSX, then save a final Israeli bank statement to CSV only after the sheet is stable.

 If your goal is to import Israeli bank transactions into Xero or QuickBooks, consistency matters more than completeness.
-A shorter file with the right columns, sign logic, and date format is more useful than a noisy export with extra fields.
 Before import, make sure:

 • the amount convention matches the destination system